Brig: Rigging

-In sailing, a full-rigged brig is a vessel with two square rigged masts (fore and main).
-The main mast of a brig is the aft one.
-To improve maneuverability, the mainmast carries a (gaff rigged) fore-and-aft sail.
+A brig is a sailing vessel with two square rigged masts (fore and main).
+The main mast of a brig is the after one.
+The mainmast carries a (gaff rigged) fore-and-aft sail.

 Brig sails are named after the masts to which they are attached: the mainsail; above that the main topsail; above that the main topgallant sail; and occasionally a very small sail, called the royal, is above that.
 Behind the main sail there is a small fore-and-aft sail called the spanker or boom mainsail (it is somewhat similar to the main sail of a schooner).
 On the foremast is a similar sail, called the trysail.
 Attached to the respective yards of square-rigged ships are smaller spars, which can be extended, thus lengthening the yard, thus receiving an additional sailing wing on each side.
 These are called studding sails, and are used with fair and light wind only.
 The wings are named after the sails to which they are fastened, i.e. the main studding sails, main top studding sails, and the main top gallant studding sails, etc.

 A brig's foremast is smaller than the main mast.
 The fore mast holds a fore sail, fore top sail, fore top gallant sail, and fore royal.
 Between the fore mast and the bowsprit are the fore staysail, jib, and flying jib.
 All the yards are manipulated by a complicated arrangement of cordage named the "running rigging".
 This is opposed to the standing rigging which is fixed, and keeps mast and other objects rigid.